pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 kubectl apply -f ${dm_cluster_name}.yaml -n ${namespace}
 ```

-If the server does not have an external network, you need to download and upload the docker image used by the DM cluster to the server by the following steps, and then execute `docker load` to install the Docker image on the server:
+If the server does not have an external network, you need to download the Docker image used by the DM cluster and upload the image to the server, and then execute `docker load` to install the Docker image on the server:

-1. To deploy a DM cluster, use the following Docker images (assuming the version of the DM cluster is v2.0.0-rc.2):
+1. Deploy a DM cluster requires the following Docker image (assuming the version of the DM cluster is v2.0.0-rc.2):

     ```shell
     pingcap/dm:v2.0.0-rc.2
     ```

-2. To download all the images, execute the following command:
+2. To download the image, execute the following command:

     {{< copyable "shell-regular" >}}